 ABSTRACT

 Background and Aims: Bloodstream infections (BSIs) are among the major infections in critically ill patients.
-This study was conducted to investigate the clinical manifestations, and septic organisms in intensive care units of university hospitals, Sana'a, Yemen.
+This study was conducted to investigate the clinical manifestationsand septic organisms in the intensive care units of university hospitals inSana'a, Yemen.
 Also to compare clinical characteristics, mortality and risk factors for positive case versus negative case for bacterial growth among sepsis patients.

-Subjects and methods: From January 1 to April 30, 2022, a cross-sectional study was undertaken on sepsis patients hospitalized to intensive care units at four hospitals in Sana'a, Yemen.
+Subjects and methods: From January 1 to April 30, 2022, a cross-sectional study was undertaken on sepsis patients hospitalized inintensive care units at four hospitals in Sana'a, Yemen.
 A well-structured questionnaire was used to collect specific medical data for each subject.
 Patients suspected of having sepsis underwent tests such as blood culture, complete blood count, and C-reactive protein.
 Gram staining was used to identify organisms, and the VITEK II Bacterial Bioprinting System was used to study them.
-This study included 145 ICU patients who displayed one or more indications of sepsis.
+This study included 145 Intensive Care Unit (ICU) patients who displayed one or more indications of sepsis.

 Results: Of the 145 ICU patients with suspected sepsis, 87 (60%) had culture-confirmed sepsis.
-The bulk of identified bacteria (57.5%) were Gram-negative.
+The bulk of the identified bacteria (57.5%) were Gram-negative.
 In the ICU, the most prevalent sepsis agents are E. coli (23%), Klebsiellaspecies (12.6%), and Burkholderiacepacia (7%).
 The most common Gram-positive pathogens are Staphylococcus epidermidis (27.6%) and S. aureus (10.3%).
 Significant positive culture outcomes were found with rapid onset of sepsis (OR = 3.3, p = 0.002), decreased urination (OR = 2.2, p = 0.02), older patients (OR = 4, p = 0.001), and death (OR = 7.8).
-The commonest symptoms among the cases were fever (66.9%),increased heart rate (67.6%), confusion (62.8%) and respiratory distress (52.4%); the mortality rate was 29%.
+The commonest symptoms among the cases were fever (66.9%),increased heart rate (67.6%), confusion (62.8%), and respiratory distress (52.4%); the mortality rate was 29%.

 Conclusion:Gram-negative bacteria were the most common cause of sepsis, and substantial positive culture results were associated with early onset, decreased urination, older patients, and death.
 Sepsis's incidence, mortality, and morbidity rates in Yemen are likely underestimated because it is infrequently reported as a primary diagnosis (typically as a consequence of cancer or another illness).
 More research into the frequency and risk factors of sepsis in ICUs is recommended.